An erratic guide to consistent writing.

 Good writing is easy to describe but almost impossible to define.
 A significant part of this dichotomy is to be found in what some writers call ‘the window’: is the point of writing to show a beautiful world beyond the window (‘clear glass’) or is it to display the high quality of writing itself (‘stained glass’)?

 Different forms of writing gravitate to one of these poles: poetry and much literary fiction is less about what is depicted, but more about how the language depicts and draws out the themes, gravitating towards stained glass; genre fiction is predisposed to clear glass in order to show a story of immense proportions and a well-built world.

 Writing in other capacities has other demands: a business e-mail must be courteous but brief; a note of thanks or sympathy must be sincere without making it all about the sender, and so on.

-Based on the principle that, although words can have vague or conflicting meanings, it is best to err on the side of prescriptivism for clarity’s sake, here are five words to use carefully, why, and what to use instead.
+Based on the principle that, although words can have vague or conflicting meanings, it is best to err on the side of prescriptivism for clarity’s sake, here are five words to use carefully, why, and what it is often better to use instead.